awareness and attention are as good as meditation at putting you in the present

 The Present Moment

 There is a way out of this ongoing state of daydreaming through meditation.
-It's about gentle awareness of the present moment, anchoring your attention in the here and now, aligning the mind with the activities you're involved in and being aware of sense impressions and thoughts as they arise.
+It's about relaxed awareness of the present moment, anchoring your attention in the here-and-now, aligning the mind with the activities you're involved in and being aware of sense impressions and thoughts as they arise.

-The fruits of this practice include happiness and wellbeing.
-Take your first step along this path by downloading Learning To Relax.
-In this meditation I guide you to a state of deep relaxation which effectively dissolves physical and mental tension.
-Touch upon the present moment and see what this 8-minute mp3 file can do for you.
-No previous experience needed.
-Practice makes perfect...
+The fruits of the practice include happiness and wellbeing.
+Take your first step along this path by downloading these free guided meditations.
+Let me guide you to a state of deep relaxation which effectively dissolves physical and mental tension.
+Touch upon the present moment and see what meditation can do for you.
+No previous experience needed, practice makes perfect...

 Best of luck!